Automatic Landmarks Correspondence Detection in Medical Images with an Application to Deformable Image Registration: Results

-In line with the results on spatial matching errors and spatial distribution of landmarks, the TRE values after registration were not affected by increasing $m_{pos}$ in the simulated test set.
-The post-hoc pairwise comparisons of $TRE_{after}$ Hinge+CE vs $TRE_{after}$ Hinge0.1+CE were only marginally significant (Z = -3.064, p = 0.002) on the simulated deformations test set.
-In fact, the $TRE_{after}$ Hinge0.2+CE values were significantly higher than $TRE_{after}$ Hinge+CE (Z = -4.626, p = $4.00e^{-6}$).
-This indicates that even though an increase in $m_{pos}$ predicts landmark correspondences with lower spatial matching errors, there is no additional benefit towards DIR performance.
+Furthermore, the TRE values after registration were not affected by increasing $m_{pos}$ in the simulated test set.
+The post-hoc pairwise comparisons of $TRE_{after}$ values by using DCNN-Match Hinge+CE vs DCNN-Match Hinge0.1+CE were not significant (p = 0.783) on the simulated deformations test set.
+In fact, the $TRE_{after}$ values by using DCNN-Match Hinge0.2+CE values were significantly higher than $TRE_{after}$ values by using DCNN-Match Hinge0.1+CE (p = $0.000244$).
+This indicates that even though an increase in $m_{pos}$ predicts landmark correspondences with lower spatial matching errors, there is no additional benefit toward DIR performance.
 The observations on clinical deformations also corroborated the findings on simulated deformations.
 None of the post-hoc comparisons between experimental scenarios with different $m_{pos}$ values were significantly different in the clinical deformations test set.